 With operations in more than 130 countries, we are a top-tier international oil and gas company and a global leader in solar energy through our affiliate SunPower.
 We discover, produce, transform, market and distribute energy in a variety of forms.
 Our 98,000 employees help supply our customers worldwide with safer, cleaner, more efficient and more innovative products and services that are accessible to as many people as possible.
 Our ambition is to become the responsible energy major.

 Created in 2006, the Better Energy School Awards celebrate and reward the huge enthusiasm, commitment and great energy for environmental learning by thousands of young people across the UK.
 We are proud to support the Young Peoples’ Trust for the Environment and the work they do in bringing young people together to learn about the natural world and the need for sustainability.

 YPTE (registered charity number 1153740) aims to encourage young people’s understanding of the natural world and of the need for sustainability.
 It provides educational services for schools and young people including:

 Website: ypte.org.uk for a huge range of environmental information, written for young people and teachers

 Lesson plans and presentations: Free downloadable lesson plans accompanied by presentations to assist teaching about environmental issues.

 Educational videos: Free, downloadable videos on key environmental issues for use by teachers and students.

-Free talks in schools: Currently available for schools within a 30 mile radius of Yeovil, Somerset and to schools throughout Sussex, our talks and presentations cover a wide range of environmental issues and can be tailored to suit different age groups and abilities.
+Free talks in schools: Currently available for schools within a 30 mile radius of Yeovil, Somerset, our talks and presentations cover a wide range of environmental issues and can be tailored to suit different age groups and abilities.